bdsahiner/gnome-setup-on-mint/README.md

-### To check Ubuntu extensions

-Your locally installed gnome Shell extensions, i.e., these that are installed for your user only, can be listed with the commmand:

-`ls ~/.local/share/gnome-shell/extensions/`

-You can find out which extensions are enables by querying a dconf setting:

-`gsettings get org.gnome.shell enabled-extensions`

-System wide installed gnome-shell extensions are listed with the command

-`ls /usr/share/gnome-shell/extensions/`

 ### Installing Ubuntu Desktop Settings

 By installing this package, everything is bundled together, making the process simple and fast.
 You get a consistent and pre-configured GNOME experience similar to what you would find on a fresh Ubuntu GNOME installation.
 It also ensures better integration of all GNOME components.